Configuration

 ANTHROPIC_BASE_URL | Provider base URL — see LLM Providers for the value per backend |

-Section titled “Legacy: Google Vertex AI”provider: vertex is no longer offered by the installer; the env vars below remain wired for existing config.json setups that still point at Vertex.
-New installs should use Anthropic direct or the OpenAI-compatible path above.
+Section titled “Legacy: Google Vertex AI (experimental)”provider: vertex is no longer offered by the installer; the env vars below remain wired for existing config.json setups that still point at Vertex but are not regularly tested.
+New installs should use Anthropic direct or Mistral.

 | Variable | Purpose |